korganrivera/silvercheetah/README.md

 ## TO-DO
 I've put my own specific paths in `silvercheetah.c` and I need to change that so that anyone can set them in config.
 Also, it would be nice if I wrote a script to set up all of the above nonsense so it was easier for someone else to use.

+After that, I need to write another program that will be like your coach.
+It will tell you where you currently are in your training, and what you need to do next as far as TSS.
+I've written a modelling function that can match TSS to time and speed on the bike, so once it calculates how much TSS you need today, it can also recommend a duration and speed to work at to obtain it.
+This will be a separate program from silvercheetah since silvercheetah ran run on its own without intervention.
+You should also be able to set goals and have it taper your workout on approach to these.

+Need to refactor my code also.
+There's some repetition I think I could avoid.